sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ### **2.4 Data Collection Logic**

-The SONiC OS already contains logic to parse information about SSDs from several vendors by way of the `SsdUtil` class.
-We leverage this to gather the following information:
+The SONiC OS currently includes logic for parsing storage disk information from various vendors through the `EmmcUtil` and `SsdUtil` classes, facilitated by base class definitions provided by `SsdBase`.
+We utilize this framework to collect the following details:

-- Priority 0: Temperature
+- Static Information: Vendor Model, Serial Number
-- Priority 1: All aforementioned attributes
+- Dynamic Information: Firmware, Temperature, Health

-This section will therefore only go into detail about data collection of attributes mentioned in [section 2.1](#21-priority-0-attributes).
+This section will therefore only go into detail about data collection of attributes mentioned in [section 2.1](#21-dynamic-attributes).

 #### **2.4.1 SsdBase API additions**

-In order to collect IO reads/writes and number of reserved blocks, we would need to add the following member methods to the `SsdBase` class in [ssd_base.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_base.py) and provide a generic implementation in [ssd_generic.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_generic.py):
+In order to parse Disk IO reads/writes and Number of Reserved Blocks, we would need to add the following member methods to the `SsdBase` class in [ssd_base.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_base.py) and provide a generic implementation in [ssd_generic.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_generic.py) <sup>READ NOTE</sup>:

 ```